fboundy/ha_solar_opt/README.md

 <h3>Plant Configuration Parameters *Incomplete*</h3

-All of these are required but will be defaulted if not specified.
+All of these are required but will be defaulted if not specified\*.

+\* Not yet implemented

 <h3>Charging Time Parameters</h3>